 *Electric Bike Report aims to help consumers find the right electric bike for their needs.
 When you buy a product we recommend, we may earn a commission.

-Just which moped-style e-bikes are the best?
-First, lest try to figure out what a moped-styled e-bike is.
-Whilst there is no precise definition – they are a category that has only really come to the fore recently, due to their increasing popularity – there are certain telltale design features on these e-bikes.
+Just what are moped e-bikes?
+Whilst there is no precise definition – they are a category that has only really come to the fore recently, due to their increasing popularity – there are certain telltale design features on these bikes.

-Moped style e-bikes look to combine the essential e-bike characteristics of having pedals and a relatively low-powered electric assist motor system with many of the comfort and convenience features of full-on mopeds.
-That often means a bench seat (that may also be able to accommodate a pillion passenger and so rear footpegs may also be present), motorcycle grade suspension and tires plus automotive lighting style features like a full on headlamp or even indicators.
+Moped-style e-bikes look to combine the essential e-bike characteristics of having pedals and a relatively low-powered electric assist motor system with many of the comfort and convenience features of mopeds or other types of typically gas-powered motorbikes.
+That often means a bench seat (that may also be able to accommodate a passenger and so rear footpegs may also be present), motorcycle-grade suspension and tires plus lighting features like a full-on headlamp or even turn signals.

-That’s what they are, but why would anyone want a moped style e-bike?
-It has to be said that that indefinable ingredient style plays a big part and as what constitutes style is a subjective thing, but there are clearly other attractions to moped e-bikes too.
+So why would anyone want a moped-style e-bike?
 No doubt to some the motorbike look is a real hook, whilst others might be fans of some of the celebrity adherents of brands like Super 73.

-More than all this though, moped-styled e-bikes have real, practical benefits.
-A long bench seat, suspension and large tires all offer greater comfort than many other designs of e-bike whilst features such as an upright riding position, well-specced lighting and a powerful motor with some degree of throttle control can help them feel very safe in busy town traffic.
-On the downside they tend to carry a weight penalty for all that extra heavy duty equipment.
+More than all this though, moped e-bikes have real, practical benefits.
+A long bench seat, suspension, and large tires all offer greater comfort than many other designs of e-bike whilst features such as an upright riding position, well-specced lighting and a powerful motor with some degree of throttle control can help them feel very safe in busy town traffic.
+On the downside, they tend to carry a weight penalty for all that extra heavy-duty equipment.

-Like other genres of e-bike, moped-styled e-bikes will each have their own strengths and weaknesses; some may be better for commuting, some for off-roading….and so on, but all share a fun and funky ride feel that’s hard to define but easy to sense once you get motoring on a moped-style e-bike.
-So without further ado let’s take a look at what we think are the best moped-styled e-bikes out there right now.
+Like other genres of e-bikes, moped e-bikes will each have their own strengths and weaknesses; some may be better for commuting, some for off-roading….and so on, but all share a fun and funky ride feel that’s hard to define but easy to sense once you get motoring on a moped-style e-bike.
+So without further ado let’s take a look at what we think are the best moped e-bikes out there right now.